Post Op Bra Sizing Guide:

 In my experience, I have come across all of the above.

-No matter which type of bra your Surgeon prefers (if any), it is really sensible to have a front fastening bra.
+No matter which type of bras after surgery your Surgeon prefers (if any), it is really sensible to have a front fastening bra.

-For all bras, you need your under bust measurement (where your bra band normally sits).
+For all bras after surgery, you need your under-bust measurement (where your bra band normally sits).
 This measurement is best taken without a bra on.
 Don’t pull the tape tight – just comfortable around your body.
 Be careful not to let the tape droop at the back.

-It can be a good idea to have someone else do this for you, or if this is not possible then stand in front a of a mirror to make things a little easier.
+It can be a good idea to have someone else do this for you, or if this is not possible try standing in front of a mirror to make things a little easier.

 Once you have this measurement in centimetres, consult the online chart for your preferred bra to determine the size.